 You go, in my place, hear me?
 Tell em I sent you.
 But when you go, don't stay long.
 Keep moving.
-The music gotta keep moving.
-And don't write it down.
-If you write it down it'll freeze to death.
-Keep it moving: Kansas, St. Louis, Los Angeles, Detroit, New York.
+The music gotta keep moving. down it'll freeze to death.
+Keep it moving: Kansas, St. Louis, Los Angeles Detroit New York.
 Move it, Beau.
 All the boys gonna need some real pretty noise.
 (He dies.)